Birth of a Twitter trend: the story behind #gaijinconfessionfriday | The Japan Times

 Nevertheless, he added, “It was a shock to see it end up in the trending section of Twitter.
 I’d never seen a Japan-based English hashtag end up in the trending section.”

-Will this become a recurring Twitter event?
-Or was it a one-hit wonder?
-Tune in to #gaijinconfessionsfriday on Friday to find out.
+So will this become a recurring Twitter event?
+Or just a blip?
+Tune in to #gaijinconfessionfriday on Friday to find out.

-Note: Correction: This story was updated on April 20 to include the fact that the concept was initiated by @lefteyedgirl.